 Designed for torch-applied applications and Safe2Torch details using hot-air.

 - Top sheet in two-layer membranes with mineral self-protection.

-- Top sheet in two-ply membranes with heavy bonded protection.
+- Capsheet in multi-layer systems with heavy protection.

 Advantages & Benefits

 - High tensile strength and high elongation at break.

 - High resistance to tearing.